friendtech33-DAO/ft33-docs/docs/technical/02_contract-docs/modules/PRICE/OlympusPrice.md

 function getCurrentPrice() external view returns (uint256)
 ```

-Get the current price of OHM in the Reserve asset from the price feeds
+Get the current price of FTW in the Reserve asset from the price feeds